vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 278-279.
 Brāhmipratipad-lābha-vrata-begin on Cai. śu.
 1; fast theroon;

-make a lotus of eight petals with coloured powders; on pericarp worship image of Brahmā; on the four main quarters from the east place the Rgveda and the other Vedas; on the four intermediate points from south-east place the Angas, Dharma-śāstras, Purānas and Nyāyavistara; he should worship these on 1st tithi of every month for a year and donate at end a cow; performer would be learned in Veda and if he performs for 12 years he would reach Brahma loka; Vi.
+make a lotus of eight petals with coloured powders; on pericarp worship image of Brahmā; on the four main quarters from the east place the Rgveda and the other Vedas; on the four intermediate points from south-east place the Angas, Dharma-śāstras, Purāṇas and Nyāyavistara; he should worship these on 1st tithi of every month for a year and donate at end a cow; performer would be learned in Veda and if he performs for 12 years he would reach Brahma loka; Vi.
 Dh.
 III.
 126. 1-12 of which verses 6-12 are q. by HV I. p.
 343. The arrangement of works reminds one of

 Yāj.
 I. 3.
 Bhadrakālīnarami-fast on Cai. śu.
 9 and worship Bhadrakāli